Table of contents

 git tag --list

-It is generally not safe to use branches other than master
+It is generally not safe to use branches other than master, as they

 may contain untested features and will change rapidly.
 On top of that,